scorpido74/azure-docs.nl-nl/articles/connectors/connectors-create-api-sqlazure.md

 ## <a name="troubleshoot-problems"></a>Problemen oplossen

-Het is zeer gebruikelijk om connectiviteits problemen te ondervinden.
-Hier volgt een voor beeld van een fout bericht:
+Problemen met de verbinding kunnen zich doorgaans voordoen, zodat u het probleem kunt oplossen door [verbindings fouten te SQL Server](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server).
+Enkele voorbeelden:

-> `A network-related or instance-specific error occurred while establishing a connection to SQL Server.
+* `A network-related or instance-specific error occurred while establishing a connection to SQL Server.
 The server was not found or was not accessible.
 Verify that the instance name is correct and that SQL Server is configured to allow remote connections.`

->
-> `(provider: Named Pipes Provider, error: 40 - Could not open a connection to SQL Server) (Microsoft SQL Server, Error: 53)`
+* `(provider: Named Pipes Provider, error: 40 - Could not open a connection to SQL Server) (Microsoft SQL Server, Error: 53)`

->
-> `(provider: TCP Provider, error: 0 - No such host is known.)
+* `(provider: TCP Provider, error: 0 - No such host is known.)
 (Microsoft SQL Server, Error: 11001)`

-Volg de stappen [voor het oplossen van connectiviteits fouten naar SQL Server](https://support.microsoft.com/help/4009936/solving-connectivity-errors-to-sql-server) om het probleem op te lossen.

 ## <a name="connector-specific-details"></a>Connector-specifieke Details